drinkjava2/Multiple-Columns-Tree/README.md

 6. Does not take much database space

 Shortage:
-1. Hard to move nodes tree.
-Suitable for applications only often do increase/delete, very few moving nodes operations.
+1. It's a little hard to move node or child tree (but still possible, see the example 6).
+It's best suitable for applications only often do query/insert/delete, very few moving nodes operations.